shaiguitar/resque_stuck_queue/README.md

 Resque::StuckQueue.config[:trigger_timeout] = 10.hours

 # what gets triggered when resque-stuck-queue will detect the latest heartbeat is older than the trigger_timeout time set above.
+#
+# triggering will update the key, so you'll have to wait the trigger_timeout again
+# in order for it to trigger again even if workers are still stale.
 Resque::StuckQueue.config[:handler] = proc { send_email }

 # optional, in case you want to set your own name for the key that will be used as the last good hearbeat time